-An air supply with a MINIMUM of 80 PSI must be provided for proper operation of the TSM-21 Pocket Machine.
+An air supply with a MINIMUM of 85 PSI must be provided for proper operation of the

+TSM-21 Pocket Machine.

-- 1. From the operator's position the air inlet is the 1/4" NPT fitting located on the left side. - 2.
+- 1. From the operator's position the air inlet is the 1/4" NPT fitting located on the back side.
+See Fig 31. - 2.
 Use proper thread sealant and install desired attachment method. - 3.
 CASTLE recommends the use of a secondary filter method directly in line with the supply at the machine. - 4.
 Do not use lubricants or connect a lubricator to the machine.